ChunkLLM: A Lightweight Pluggable Framework for Accelerating LLMs Inference: Appendix

 The Qwen2.5-7B and Llama3.1-8B models are trained with identical configurations.
 A cosine annealing strategy is adopted, with a maximum learning rate of 3e-5 and a warm-up period of 500 steps.
 Additionally, we use Adam optimizer with parameters beta1 = 0.9 and beta2 = 0.99.
 For the Qwen2.5-7B and Llama3.1-8B, the dimensions of the QK Adapter and Chunk Adapter are set to 3584 and 4096, respectively.
 The total number of additional parameters is 14.7M and 21M, respectively. $\alpha$ is set to 0.5 for chunk boundary prediction task.
 The training dataset comprised approximately 6B tokens, and the training process are conducted on 32 H200 GPUs for around 11,300 steps.
 We set training epoch is 1, and the attention distillation stage consum 11 hours, while the chunk boundary training stage took 1.5 hours.

 For a fair comparison on long-context benchmarks, we set the initial cache capacity to 4, the local cache capacity to 4000, separator cache capacity to 4000 and the maximum cache capacity to 8192 for SepLLM \citep{DBLP:journals/corr/abs-2412-12094}.
 For StreamingLLM \citep{DBLP:conf/iclr/XiaoTCHL24}, we configure the initial cache capacity as 4 and the local cache capacity as 8188.
+For SnapKV \citep{DBLP:conf/nips/LiHYVLYCLC24}, we set the cache capacity to 4096, the window size 32 and a max pooling operation with a kernel size of 7.

 For short context benchmarks, we set the initial cache capacity to 4, the local cache capacity to 256, and the maximum cache capacity to infinity for SepLLM \citep{DBLP:journals/corr/abs-2412-12094}.
 For StreamingLLM \citep{DBLP:conf/iclr/XiaoTCHL24}, we configure the initial cache capacity as 4 and the local cache capacity as 256.